 - Side extensions: proximity to the flank boundary will be individually assessed. - Rear extensions: generally, the maximum depth should be 3.6m, or 4m in the case of detached dwellings.
-This distance may be reduced if the extension would adversely affect adjoining properties or be unduly prominent. - Front extensions: applications will be assessed on their individual merits but should not result in loss of light to windows of a neighbouring property nor be excessively prominent in the street scene.
+This distance may be reduced if the extension would adversely affect the amenities of occupants of adjoining properties or be unduly prominent. - Front extensions: applications will be assessed on their individual merits but should not result in significant loss of light to windows of a neighbouring property nor be excessively prominent in the street scene.